brucedkyle/architectures/docs/sustainability/perfectorder.md

 - Accelerate disposal of obsolete materials
 - Improve stock allocation to improve space utilization
 - Optimizes inventory costs by balancing inventory to operational demand

+## Business outcomes

+- **Decrease waste**.
+Decrease order fragmentation and waste with decrease in packages per order.
+- **Order optimization**.
+In-stock improvement through holiday season using Order Optimizer.
+- **Reduce costs**.
+Reduced costs and emissions by housing software on the cloud more efficiently than on-premises
+- **Minimize disruption**.
+Gain visibility to minimize disruption to business despite supply and demand shocks
+- **Returns optimization**.
+Returns refurbished to create a revenue stream by re-circulation, refurbishment, repairs thereby reducing disposal and recycling costs.

 ## Solution overview